 Every cycle, each transaction pulled for accounts with transaction alerts configured is checked against each of those alert settings.
 An alert will be sent for each alert setting that transaction fulfills, meaning a single transaction can send multiple alerts if the user has configured their account to do so.
-Each transaction is given a unique ID so a user will not receive separate alerts for when a single transaction is memo posted and hard posted.
+This means end users may see alerts for a single transaction when it is memo posted and another when it is hard posted.

-Alerts will send within an hour of a triggering event, respecting the designated quiet hours.
+Alerts will send within an hour of a triggering event.

 - When do alerts act differently?

 - Alerts can be tricky.
 In more complex situations, our alerting system has unique behavior to account for interactions that might create scenarios outside what we’ve defined.

 Alerts may behave outside general definitions in the following situations:

 If a balance alert is sent, then the given account’s balance exits the set threshold, another alert will be sent if the threshold is met again within the same day.